wdomski/ARClab/ADC/README.md

 - current time expressed in ticks,
 - ADC value,
 - queue size,
-- error (flag).
+- queueError (flag).

-Flag can be assigned with four values (QueueStatus):
+Flag can be assigned with four values (implement as enumeration type QueueStatus):
 - QueueOK (0) when a item was successfully sent to queue,
 - QueueWriteProblem (1) when there was a problem during sending an item to the queue,